djekra/pandasklar/README.md

    Like Series.mode, but always returns a scalar.
 * `top_values`: Aggregates a Series to a list of the most frequent elements.<br>
    Can also return the counts of the most frequent elements.

+* `first_valid_value`: Returns the first not-nan values of a Series.
+* `last_valid_value`:  Returns the last  not-nan values of a Series.

 * `agg_words`: Aggregates a Series of strings to a long string.<br>
    A space is always placed between the elements, the order is preserved.
 * `agg_words_nodup`: Aggregates a Series of strings (e.g. signal words) to a long string.
    Like agg_words, but duplicates are removed.
 * `agg_strings_nospace`: Aggregates a Series of strings into one long string.<br>
    Like agg_words, but no separators between the substrings.

 * `agg_to_list`: Aggregates a Series to a list.
    Normally this can also be done with a simple 'list', but in combination with transform this does not work.